King's Regiment (Liverpool): Colonial wars (1881–1914)

+Men of the 1st Battalion, King's Regiment (Liverpool), at church parade in South Africa, 1900.

 The nominal annexation of the Orange Free State and Transvaal Republic in May and September did not resolve the war.
 Instead, the Boer commandos transitioned to guerrilla warfare and resisted the British until 1902.
 The King's concentrated in the Eastern Transvaal, where Boers under Botha and Viljoen operated.
 Detachments occupied networks of blockhouses and provided complements for armoured trains.
 One such detachment was overwhelmed at Helvetia on 29 December.
 Situated near the Lydenburg–Machadodorp railway, Helvetia was garrisoned primarily by a contingent of the King's equipped with a 4.7-in gun nicknamed "Lady Roberts".
 The nocturnal attack, conducted in fog, yielded considerable success for the Boers with scores of prisoners taken and the gun captured.
 Only King's Kopje withstood the attack.
 The circumstances were controversial and a general court-martial later sentenced Major Stapleton Cotton, who ordered the surrender, to be cashiered and dismissed from the army.
 Author Arthur Conan Doyle publicly questioned the decision and contended that the wounds Major Cotton sustained merited "some revision" of the officer's sentence.

 With the continuation of the war in South Africa, a number of regiments containing large centres of population formed additional regular battalions.
 The King's (Liverpool Regiment) formed 3rd and 4th regular Battalions in February 1900, when the militia battalions were relabeled as the 5th and 6th battalions.
 The Boer War also provided the first opportunity for the regiment's volunteer battalions to serve overseas with regular forces, supplying individual detachments and service companies.
 The militia battalions, numbered the 5th and 6th during the war, contrastingly deployed to South Africa intact late in the conflict.
 A memorial sculpted by William Goscombe John to commemorate the regiment's service in Afghanistan, Burma, and South Africa was erected in St John's Gardens, Liverpool and unveiled by Field Marshal Sir George White on 9 September 1905.

 Following the end of the war in South Africa, the 2nd battalion was in September 1902 stationed in Limerick.
 The 1st battalion was stationed in Rangoon from late November the same year, with a company posted to the Andaman Islands.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two Reserve and six Territorial battalions.
 (Note: These were the 3rd (Reserve) Battalion and the 4th (Extra Reserve) Battalion (both Special Reserve), with the 5th Battalion at St Anne's Street in Liverpool (since demolished), the 6th (Liverpool Rifles) Battalion at Prince's Park Barracks in Liverpool (since demolished), the 7th Battalion at Park Street in Bootle (since demolished), the 8th (Liverpool Irish) Battalion at Shaw Street in Liverpool (since demolished), the 9th Battalion at Everton Road in Liverpool and the 10th (Liverpool Scottish) Battalion at Fraser Street in Liverpool (since demolished) (all Territorial Force).)